 Such governance segmentation within companies can lead to sub-optimal organizational outcomes.
 Higher managers pursuing incentives based on results grow impatient with the CPS’s process focused bottom up problem solving procedures.
 They suspend or circumvent the process to generate results for which they will be immediately rewarded.
 This can create chaos and incoherence in the design and manufacturing value chain: rigorous problem solving is disrupted, learning blocked and, ultimately, innovation inhibited.
 And, in worst cases, it frustrates and delegitimizes expansive experimentalism at lower levels.
-Good willed innovation is blocked by arbitrary power driven by rarified and incompatible managerial incentive structures (cf. Hafner).
+Good willed innovation is blocked by arbitrary power driven by rarified and incompatible managerial incentive structures (cf. Hafner 2009).

 Hierarchical insulation is a central criticism of CPSs in the critical industrial sociology literature.
-Sauer, Gerst, Pfeiffer und Dörre, to take only the most prominent interventions, all point to hierarchical elements that are imposed on production line workers without negotiation: Financial data targets that are set without production level participation, and human resource hiring practices are two aspects of hierarchical management insulation that all of those authors point to in particular.
+Sauer (2013), Gerst(2012, 2013a-b), Pfeiffer (2008a-c) und Dörre (2014), to take only the most prominent interventions, all point to hierarchical elements that are imposed on production line workers without negotiation: Financial data targets that are set without production level participation, and human resource hiring practices are two aspects of hierarchical management insulation that all of those authors point to in particular.

 In our interviews, these pathologies were present, but they were by no means uncontested, even by players beyond the shop floor.
 Indeed, CPSs themselves often “officially” characterize such insulation strategies as typical organizational pathologies that need to be combatted.
 As we will see below, many firms, following the basic experimentalist principle of improvement oriented self-surveillance, have developed mechanisms to destabilize insulation efforts.

 Stakeholder exclusion also engenders governance segmentation within organizations.
 It involves the implementation of formal self-optimization procedures without involving all relevant stakeholders.
 Thus, manufacturing and design engineers are included in product development discussions, but purchasing executives are excluded or only brought in after crucial decisions have been made.
 Or manufacturing and design engineers, and purchasing people are included, but key suppliers are left out or brought in with a delay.
-These used to be classic errors of exclusion in the early days (1990s) of the diffusion of lean practices within industry (Helper, Springer, Schumann et al).
+These used to be classic errors of exclusion in the early days (1990s) of the diffusion of lean practices within industry (Helper 1991a, 1991b, MacDuffie & Helper 1999, Springer 1999, Schumann et al 1994).
 A great deal of progress has been made in this area since then, especially in the supply chain and in the product development process.
-(Herrigel, Whitford, Sako).
+(Herrigel 2010, Whitford 2005, Helper et al, 2000, Sako 2006).
 But the large body of critical industrial sociological literature is evidence of its continued persistence in German plants.